DawidRoszman/ClockifyTUI/README.md

 ### Getting Your API Key

 1. Log in to [Clockify](https://clockify.me)
-2. Go to Settings → Profile
+2. Go to Preferences → Advanced
-3. Scroll down to find your API key
+3. Manage API keys
 4. Copy the API key

 ### Environment Variables